admin@huanduytech.com +86-755-89998295

 Simply put, the battery percentage (State of Charge, or SOC) is like the fuel gauge in a gas tank; it tells you how much chemical energy is left in the battery by measuring voltage or current flow.

 For example, if you see 50%, it means half of the battery's capacity is available.
 However, the estimated driving range is far more complex.
-It depends not only on the remaining percentage but is also heavily influenced by your driving habits, the vehicle's load, the steepness of the terrain, tire pressure, and even the battery's State of Health (SOH).
+It depends not only on the remaining percentage but also on your driving habits, the vehicle's load, the terrain's steepness, tire pressure, and even the battery's State of Health (SOH).

 For instance, 50% power might allow you to drive 15 kilometers on a flat paved road, but that same amount of energy might only cover 8 kilometers if you are constantly climbing hills or driving on thick grass.